The fourth moment theorem on the Poisson space: Elements of stochastic analysis on the Poisson space

 In what follows, we will view the Poisson process $\eta$ as a random element {{} taking values} in the space $\mathbf{N}_\sigma=\mathbf{N}_\sigma(\mathcal{Z})$ of all $\sigma$-finite point measures $\chi$ on $(\mathcal{Z},\mathscr{Z})$ that satisfy $\chi(B)\in\N_0\cup\{+\infty\}$ for all $B\in\mathscr{Z}$. {{} Such a space is} equipped with the smallest $\sigma$-field $\mathscr{N}_\sigma:=\mathscr{N}_\sigma(\calZ)$ {{} such that}, for each $B\in\scrZ$, the mapping $\mathbf{N}_\sigma\ni\chi\mapsto\chi(B)\in[0,+\infty]$ is measurable. {{} As anticipated, throughout the paper we shall assume that the process $\eta$ is {\it proper}, in the sense that $\eta$ can be $\Prob$-a.s. represented in the form

-where $\{X_n : n\geq 1\}$ denotes a countable collection of random elements with values in $\mathcal{Z}$.
+where $\{X_n : n\geq 1\}$ denotes a countable collection of random elements with values in $\mathcal{Z}$ and where, for $z\in \mathcal{Z}$, we write $\delta_z$ for the \textit{Dirac measure} at $z$.
 A sufficient condition for $\eta$ to be proper is e.g. that $(\mathcal{Z},\mathscr{Z})$ is a Polish space endowed with its Borel $\sigma$-field, with $\mu$ being $\sigma$-finite as above.
 See \cite[Section 6.1]{LPbook} and \cite[p.
 2-3]{Lastsv} for more details. {{} Furthermore, Corollary 3.7 in \cite{LPbook} states that for each Poisson process $\eta$, there exists (maybe on a different probability space) a proper Poisson process $\eta^*$ which has the same distribution as $\eta$.
 Since all our results depend uniquely on the distribution of $\eta$, it is no restriction of generality to assume that $\eta$ is proper.}

 Now denote by $\mathbf{F}(\mathbf{N}_\sigma)$ the class of all measurable functions $\mathfrak{f}:\mathbf{N}_\sigma\rightarrow\R$ and by $\mathcal{L}^0(\Omega):=\mathcal{L}^0(\Omega,\F)$ the class of real-valued, measurable functions $F$ on $\Omega$.
 Note that, as $\F=\sigma(\eta)$, each $F\in \mathcal{L}^0(\Omega)$ can be written as $F=\mfk(\eta)$ for some measurable function $\mfk$.
 This $\mfk$, called a {\it representative} of $F$, is $\Prob_\eta$-a.s. uniquely defined, where $\Prob_\eta=\Prob\circ\eta^{-1}$ is the image measure of $\Prob$ under $\eta$ on the space $(\mathbf{N}_\sigma,\mathscr{N}_\sigma)$.